How to Create and Execute Your First SoapUI Project Using WSDL – SoapUI Tutorial #4

 To test a negative scenario, let me change the <<From Currency>> as the US and execute the service.

-(Click on image for an enlarged view)
+(Click on the image for an enlarged view)

 SOAPUI Project 8

-TestSuite, TestCase and TestStep in SoapUI:
+TestSuite, TestCase and TestStep in SoapUI

 A test suite is a common repository that contains a number of test cases.
-It is a collection of Test cases that represent the application flow.
+This is a collection of Test cases that represent the application flow.
 Test cases are the descriptive data about the application flow.
 Each test case contains individual actions called Test steps.

-Adding a TestSuite during project creation:
+Adding TestSuite during project creation

 SOAPUI Project 9

 #3.
 Enter the TestSuite name.
 By default, a sample name will be automatically assigned and that can be changed.
-Lets say it is: CurrencyConvertorSoap_TestSuite1 and click OK
+Let’s say it is: CurrencyConvertorSoap_TestSuite1 and click OK

 SOAPUI Project 10